oneapi-src/oneMKL/CONTRIBUTING.md

 oneMKL uses GoogleTest for functional testing.

-Be sure to extend the existing tests when fixing an issue, adding a new interface or new implementation under exisitng interfaces.
+Be sure to extend the existing tests when fixing an issue, adding a new interface or new implementation under existing interfaces.